Elliott Advisors (UK) Limited Statement on Telecom Italia

 About Elliott

 Elliott Management Corporation manages two multi-strategy funds which combined have over $34 billion of assets under management.
 Its flagship fund, Elliott Associates, L.P., was founded in 1977, making it one of the oldest funds of its kind under continuous management.
-The Elliott funds' investors include pension plans, sovereign wealth funds, endowments, foundations, funds-of-funds, high net worth individuals and families, and employees of the firm.
+The Elliott funds' investors include pension plans, sovereign wealth funds, endowments, foundations, funds-of-funds, and employees of the firm.
 Elliott Advisors (UK) Limited is an affiliate of Elliott Management Corporation.

 Our approach to TIM is consistent with our approach to many of our current and previous investments.
 We have invested a significant amount of time and resources into understanding TIM, including hiring numerous advisors and consultants with whom we have worked together closely.
 We believe strongly in the value conclusions that we have drawn as a result of this effort.